 Duration Appointment: Indefinite subject to successful completion of probationary period

-Summary: The U.S. Mission in Majuro, Marshall Islands is seeking eligible and qualified applicants for the position of Maintenance Supervisor.
+Summary: The U.S. Mission in Majuro, Marshall Islands is seeking eligible and qualified applicants for the position of Administrative Clerk (HR/Travel Clerk).

 The work schedule for this position is:

 - Full Time (number of hours per week – e.g. 40 hours per week)

 Start date: Candidate must be able to begin working within a reasonable period of time of receipt of agency authorization and/or clearances/certifications or their candidacy may end.